bugoio/bugo-wp-export-cli/README.md

 * Exports private posts and drafts.
 They are marked as drafts as well and won't get published with Hugo.
 * Generates a `config.yaml` with all settings in the `wp_options` table

-## Usage with a self hosted WordPress installation

-1. Place plugin in `/wp-content/plugins/` folder
-2. Make sure `extension=zip.so` line is uncommented in your `php.ini`
-3. Activate plugin in WordPress dashboard
-4. Select `Export to Hugo` from the `Tools` menu

 ## Why CLI?

 It's been my experience that it just runs faster.
 Server speeds and setup can vary wildly.